• Home

 6am- Published in The Idealist Magazine, Nov 2015

 It’s an appropriate time to write about sleep.
-6am in San Francisco, the morning light jabbing in like lightning bolts through the blinds of my bedroom bay windows.
+6 am in San Francisco, the morning light jabbing in like lightning bolts through the blinds of my bedroom bay windows.
 The sound of early risers in nearby houses, opening shutters, closing doors, going to work, again, again.
-It’s the time
+It’s the

 The Grandest Vision For Humanity- Wedding Speech, 2014